blumenthaler/node-js-intro-to-postgresql/README.md

 (1 row)
 ```

 As you can see, at the moment there's only one user: `postgres`, and that's as it should be.
 But let's add another!
 There are a couple of way of doing this.
-We could, for example, use a SQL command something like `CREATE USER <username>` to create our user, but let's instead use some convenience commands that we can issue from our system shell instead.
+We could, for example, use a SQL command like `CREATE USER <username>` to create our user, but let's instead use some convenience commands that we can issue from our system shell instead.

 To get back to the shell, let's quit the psql interface by typing `\q`.
-Once you are back at the command line, let's use the postgres user to create an additional user that will be the same as as your system user account.
+Once you are back at the command line, let's use the postgres user to create an additional user that will be the same as your system user account.
 Since the `postgres` user is a superuser with broad privileges to create and add databases as well as new users, we can use this account to create the new user.

 To do this run the command `createuser -U postgres --interactive`.
 Once we run it, this command will ask us for the name of the "role" (i.e. user), and then ask if we want the user to be a "superuser".
 You should enter your main username, and say yes to the superuser option.

 Once that is done, you'll need to issue one last command to create a user table for the new user.
 (In Postgres, each user has a database).
 To do that issue this follwing command: `createdb -U postgres <username>`.